puppetlabs/puppet-docs/source/puppet/4.5/reference/services_apply.markdown

 To disable reporting and avoid taking up disk space with the `store` report handler, you can set [`report = false`](./configuration.html#report) in [puppet.conf][].

-## Managing Systems With Puppet Apply
+## Managing systems with Puppet apply

 In a normal Puppet site, every node should periodically do configuration runs, to revert unwanted changes and to pick up recent updates.